Resco: History and development

 In its beginnings, team of Resco developers focused on platforms such as Palm OS, Pocket PC (Standard) and Pocket PC (Professional) known today as Windows Mobile.
 BlackBerry's RIM OS was not yet included.
 Applications included Resco Explorer, Resco Photo Viewer, Resco Radio and Resco Audio Recorder, which received awards from PDA journals such as Pocket PC Magazine.
 In 2004 Resco published their first application for Nokia's Symbian OS (Resco Photo Viewer for Symbian 6.1), and last version of it released in 2010 (Photo Viewer 6.0 for Symbian 9.x).

 The genesis and growing popularity of new mobile platforms in 2009 and 2010 has become a motivation for Resco to completely change the company's heading and strategy.
 The development on four former mobile platforms was stopped and at the end of the year 2010 Resco introduced their first application for Android and Windows Phone 7 (Resco Radio).

-In 2009, a completely new path towards business applications was taken.
-Resco disrupted the world of Mobile CRM with the first version of Resco Mobile CRM, a client for Dynamics CRM.
-Resco Mobile CRM continuously receives new features plus an extra supplement: a customization tool Woodford, which is making the solution accessible to a wider range of users.
 In 2013, Resco.net, Inc. — the US subsidiary of Resco was launched, the same time a new product: Resco Advantage (later renamed to Resco CRM) was introduced to the world as a brand new, standalone Mobile CRM solution.
-With the coming years, enterprise mobility became the trending force enabling companies and their employees to be more mobile on-the-go.
-With this growing market trend, Resco launched its newest product lines, Resco Inspections, Resco Mobile Sales, Resco Field Service, Route Planner, Resco Platform, and City Smart Services.

 In July 2019, Miro Pomsar became the CEO, taking over from Radomir Vozar, one of the founders.

 In May 2022, Andrew Lorraine became the CEO.

 In August 2025, Resco announced the appointment of Ivan Stano as its CEO.

-First products

-Resco Explorer worked as a file explorer, task manager, network browser, ftp explorer, zipper and viewer with limited support for social networks.
-The first version was released in 2001.

-Photo Manager was the company's second application first released in 2003.

-Resco Radio was released in 2006.

-Resco Keyboard Pro was the application for all the companies whose employers were using Windows Mobile devices for work.

-Resco's Mobile games were created in 2002.
-Several games such as logic crossword game Resco WordGame, a fusion of soccer and snooker Resco xBall and more brought to users by Resco.